trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 ## Firzana, 17, female, Western Sydney, South African Australian, Muslim

 Here in Australia, I am sheltered and protected.
 I have my own identity as a young Muslim girl, which I cling onto despite the rapid assimilation occurring as I settle into a new society.
 I have personally not been affected by the war on terror, but the repercussions of the effects of such on my community, the Muslim community, I feel deeply within me.
-These horrific circumstance surrounding those with the same morals, values, and basically ... provokes the uncomfortable and confronting realization that I could have been one of those people affected, insulted, or killed, from what Muslims are portrayed as in the media`.
+These horrific circumstances surrounding those with the same morals, values, and basically ... provokes the uncomfortable and confronting realization that I could have been one of those people affected, insulted, or killed, from what Muslims are portrayed as in the media.
 I have found myself questioning the fundamentals upon which I was brought up.
-These irrational fears of Islamophobia hurting my family, suddenly we're no longer irrational and seem justified.
+These irrational fears of Islamophobia hurting my family, suddenly don't seem so irrational.
+Maybe people are justified in hating and fearing us?
 If this is the amplitude of fear and fragmentation I have experienced sitting here in Australia with two loving parents, a roof over our heads, and a solid education, I cannot begin to understand how those directly affected feel.

 ## Yas, 17, male, South Western Sydney, Iraqi Australian, Muslim

 Family members and I will always be randomly selected at airports for checks.
 Many Muslim family members.
 I can see the way Islam is twisted in the media.
 I can see the marginalization.
 I can see how terror attacks my family members.
-Countries are not as well acknowledged or broadcasted as they would be in first world.
-I've travelled to some of these countries and seeing how they live and feel so bad at the denial of refugees.
-Constantly negatively represented in the media.
+Countries are not as well acknowledged or broadcasted as they would be in the first world.
+I've travelled to some of these countries and seen how they live and feel so bad at the denial of refugees, constantly negatively represented in the media.
 Terrorism has been stereotyped to detrimental effects.
-Muslim kids or any kid that fits this stereotype is a potential to be bullied.
-People are ignorant in separating regions in the Middle East.
-Generalize everyone.
+Muslim kids or any kid that fits this stereotype has the potential to be bullied.
+People are ignorant in separating religions in the Middle East.
+They generalize everyone.

 ## Yasmine, 17, female, Granville, Iraqi/Palestinian Australian, Muslim

 Muslim terrorist attack.
 Those three words.
 Three words that can change someone's life.
 The three words that can make a girl like me scared for my life.
-I'm not scared about being killed in an attack, but about an angry person who hates Muslims coming in, attacking or mugging me.
+I'm not scared about being killed in an attack, but about an angry person who hates Muslims coming in, attacking me.
 I feel like an alien in the place I was born.
 I ask myself what I'm doing to deserve this.
 Why am I classified as a terrorist?
 Why do I have to look like everyone else to feel like I belong?
 Every day is a battle between being true to myself and belonging.
-Why do I want to be a part of a place that encourages hate and is against modesty, which is who I am?
+Why do I want to be a part of a place that encourages hate and is against my modesty, which is who I am?
 My last name, culture, and life are defined by one word, terrorism.

-## ‘Christian’, 17, male, North-West Sydney, Persian Australian, Muslim

-The war on terror has impacted many aspects of my life and my family but you can’t get more impacted than having you parents change your name from Ali to Christian.
-I come from half Persian heritage and I'm very connected to it.
-Throughout my life, me and my family have been the main target of racism.
-I've had many racial slurs thrown at me, physically discriminated, and attacked because of this.
-Me and my father are always pulled aside at airports and are searched extensively.
-Me and my family are not allowed to travel to countries such as the US, due to our heritage and connections with it.
-This issue has impacted my family so much, that we have had to change our last name to a more Anglo name in an attempt to stop being subject to this hatred and stereotypes.
-And I am now ‘Christian’.
-In this, I have lost a part of myself and my culture.

 ## Amir, 17, male, Granville, Egyptian Australian, Muslim